'Enough is enough': Rangers star is right - football must tackle racism now | Sportslens.com

 As excuses go, it’s probably on a par with Johnny Cochrane’s infamous glove-related ‘if it doesn’t fit, you must acquit’ defence of OJ Simpson during the 1990s.

-The fact that Kupela cupped his mouth, coupled with Kamara’s incredulous reaction, tells you all you need to know.
+The fact that Kupela cupped his mouth, coupled with Kamara’s incredulous reaction, tells you everything you need to know.

 The question now is what happens next?
 Football has been littered with instances of this nature for far too long now.